Tom Arnold (actor): Politics

-In 2019, Arnold tape-recorded a phone call with Michael Cohen where Cohen divulged his involvement in the cover-up of a scandal involving Jerry Falwell Jr., his wife, and a pool boy.
+Arnold is known for his criticism of Donald Trump and has accused him of being a racist.
+He also starred in a show called The Hunt for the Trump Tapes in which Arnold searches for damaging information on Trump.
+In 2019, Arnold tape-recorded a phone call with Trump's lawyer Michael Cohen where Cohen divulged his involvement in the cover-up of a scandal involving Jerry Falwell Jr., his wife, and a pool boy.

 Family reunion

-On October 8, 2020, Tom Arnold, his brother Scott, and sister Lori reunited for the first time in 28 years, back together again in their hometown of Ottumwa, Iowa.
+On October 8, 2020, Tom Arnold, his brother Scottie, and sister Lori reunited for the first time in 28 years, back together again in their hometown of Ottumwa, Iowa.
 During this time, Lori was filming a 3-part docu-series called Queen of Meth, which her brother Tom helped to produce.
-It recounts her time as the “queen-pin” of a huge drug business that she ran from Iowa to California.
+It recounts her time as the "queen-pin" of a huge drug business that she ran from Iowa to California.
 Queen of Meth was originally released on Discovery+ in May 2021.